hibernate/hibernate-validator/hibernate-validator/readme.txt

   What is it?
   -----------

-  This is a reference implementation of JSR 303 - Bean Validation.
+  This is the reference implementation of JSR 303 - Bean Validation.
   Bean Validation defines a metadata model and API for JavaBean validation.
   The default metadata source is annotations, with the ability to override and extend the meta-data through the use of XML validation descriptors.